 - Providing information maintained in our office as authorized by the City Charter and State Law (Public Information Act)

 - Assisting with meeting agenda notices in compliance with the Texas Open Meetings Act

 - Assuring proper filing of elected and appointed official Statements of Officer and Oaths as required by Secretary of State's Statutory Documents Section

 - Educate our younger citizens (and potential Council members) by providing City Hall tours and briefings for various classes & organizations

 - Administrating and coordinating all City elections as contracted with the Taylor County Elections Administrator

 - Central Appraisal District; Abilene ISD; Wylie ISD; West Central Texas Municipal Water District; AEP; TXU; West Central Texas Council of Governments; Texas Municipal League; Secretary of State (Notary Public Section, Statutory Documents, Elections Division); News Media (KTXS, KTAB, KRBC, Abilene Reporter-News); Better Business Bureau; Chamber of Commerce; and the Abilene Convention & Visitors Bureau

 Historically considered an information source, the City Secretary's office strives to provide information requested, or refers the request to the appropriate source.
 The City Secretary's office maintains City Council Agendas, Minutes, Ordinances, Resolutions, Code, and Charter.

-- City Council meetings are held in the City Council Chambers, 2nd floor, Abilene City Hall, 555 Walnut the second and fourth Thursdays at 8:30 a.m., except in November and December, when they are held on the first and third Thursdays at 8:30 a.m..
+- City Council meetings are held in the City Council Chambers, 2nd floor, Abilene City Hall, 555 Walnut on the second Thursday at 4:30 p.m., and fourth Thursday at 8:30 a.m., except in November and December, when they are held on the first Thursday at 4:30 p.m. and third Thursday at 8:30 a.m..